 As well as a hot spot for sightseers, it’s a living community with a working village and harbour that has 35 residents who call it home.

-They all have a part to play of running the island from farming, boating and maintaining this beautiful place.
+They all have a part to play in running the island from farming, boating, and maintaining this beautiful place.

 The stories, myths and legends of St Michaels Mount